 Jon Fosse in a video.

-On the final page, one of the female characters—by this point I had given up identifying which one, but presumably it is Signe—lies down to masturbate and sees a range of the other characters in the ‘old house’.
+On the final page, one of the female characters—by this point I had given up identifying which one, but presumably it is Signe—seems to lie down to masturbate and sees some of the other characters in the ‘old house’.
 I am unsure whether she continues to masturbate while watching the others in a vision, or if she stops.
 The book ends a couple of paragraphs later:

 and she looks at him and then she looks away from him into the emptiness and then she lays both her hands on her stomach and she folds her hands and I hear Signe say